mojodean/mojodean/README.md

 ## Hi there 👋

+### J-O-B
+I work as a senior leader in software engineering in Detroit, Michigan.

+### Studying
+I'm a student at the University of San Diego, pursuing a Master of Science in Applied Artificial Intelligence.

 <!--
 **mojodean/mojodean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.